How Profitable Are Restaurants? A Definitive Guide to Understanding Restaurant Profit Margins in 2022

 [Net Profit ÷ Revenue] x 100 = Net Profit Margin

-While profit margins can actually vary widely for restaurants depending on many factors, there are three main ones: CoGS, labor, and overhead costs.
+While profit margins can actually vary widely for restaurants depending on many factors, there are three main ones: CoGS (cost of goods sold), Labor, and Overhead Costs.

 According to the Restaurant Resource Group, the average restaurant profit margins fall between 2%-6%, but they vary depending on type of restaurant:

 - Average profit margin for Fast-food restaurants: 6 to 9%

 - Average profit margin for Full-service restaurants: 3 to 5%

 - Average profit margin for Catering services: 7 to 8%

 - Average profit margin for Food trucks: 6 to 9%

 Remember that these numbers are average, meaning they’re affected by the outliers on either side – if you have a restaurant, or are set on owning one, there are ways to raise your profit margins if you are willing to invest some time, testing and strategy.